 Send correspondence to: John Buchanan, 2631 Northern Road, #900, Appleton, WI 54914; or to firstname.lastname@example.org.

 Philip Clayton is the president of the Institute for Ecological Civilization.
 As a visionary thinker, Philip leads EcoCiv in expanding and deepening its mission at the intersections of environment and humanity.
-With his experience as Ingraham Professor (at CST at Willamette University) and researcher, Philip is involved in the conceptual development of all EcoCiv’s projects and ensures mission fit.
+With several decades of experience in university-based research, teaching, and lecturing, Philip is involved in the conceptual development of all EcoCiv’s projects and ensures mission fit.
 In particular, he helps project leaders think about intersectional societal changes relevant for their particular projects.
 Philip holds the PhD from Yale University; has held guest professorships at Harvard, University of Cambridge, and University of Munich; and is the author or editor of several dozen books and some 300 articles on science, ethics, and religion.